Navoditamathur/Navoditamathur.github.io/_pages/about.md

 ---

 AI Research Intern, Machine learning Engineer<br/>
-Location: San Mateo, CA<br/>
+Location: Ithaca, NY<br/>
 Contact: +1(412) 954-7877<br/>
 Email: navoditamathur1998@gmail.com<br/>

 About Me
 ------
 I am an AI researcher with expertise at the intersection of AI, life sciences, and geospatial analytics.
-With over a year of experience in machine learning and three years in software development, my work focuses on building AI-driven solutions for biomedical and environmental challenges.
+With over a year of experience in machine learning and three years in software development, my work focuses on building AI-driven solutions for healthcare and environmental challenges.
 My key projects include:

 Agentic AI for Disease Prediction – Integrating EHR, medical imaging, and knowledge graphs to enhance clinical decision-making.<br/>
 Medical Image Analysis – Optimizing Swin-UNETR for 3D brain tumor segmentation.<br/>